 Concelebrating at today's Mass was Auxiliary Bishop of Phoenix Eduardo Nevares.

 Additionally, Jeff Grant of The Catholic Sun reports that, during the service, a new African-American evangelization initiative was announced, to be headed by McNair as part of his new duties.

 McNair, a diocesan priest, is a childhood convert from the AME Zion Church and was ordained in 1997.
-He previously served as a priest in Rhode Island for 14 years, where he became the diocese's first Black ministry director in 2008.
+He previously served as a priest in Rhode Island for 14 years, where he became the Diocese of Providence's first Black ministry director in 2008.

 He then transferred to St Anthony of Padua Catholic Church in Southern Pines, North Carolina (of the Raleigh diocese), to be closer to his parents.
 He became director of Black ministry for that diocese in July 2015.